estuary/flow/site/docs/concepts/import.md

 there must be an _import path_ where either `foo.flow.yaml`
 imports `bar.flow.yaml` or vice versa.

-WHen you omit the `import` section, Flow chooses an import path for you.
+When you omit the `import` section, Flow chooses an import path for you.
 When you explicitly include the `import` section, you have more control over the import path.

 Import paths can be direct: